 Walmart, Amazon and Alibaba have pockets of investments in Africa, usually from South Africa.
 They do really want to do business in Africa.
 But with our fragmented and heterogeneous markets, they do not come with the boldness you see in China and India.
 An integrated African market would change how they see the continent.

 Sure, besides market integration, Africa needs to empower the citizens.
 That means people earning decent living wages.
 That will ensure they have money to spend.
 If the African Union wants to follow anything in the decade of 2020, it must ensure that Africa has a more integrated market.
-It would help our companies and our overall economic systems.
+It would help our companies and our overall economic systems.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).